 As a news writer for NME, I am experienced in writing detailed and timely news stories with speed and accuracy.
 I am also proficient in creating headlines, picture and video editing, writing effective SEO and using a range of content management systems.

 In addition to arts writing, I also write about gender, social policy and education for The Guardian, EdCentral, TES and The Education Support Partnership.

 I have a first class BA (Hons) degree in English Language, Literature and Linguistics from The University of Manchester together with an MA in language, gender and cultural studies.
 I hold a PGCE and an NCTJ Diploma with Gold Standard in Multimedia Journalism.

-I regularly teach and lecture students in journalism and English Studies and I'm often invited to speak to students about working in the industry.
-I also help to facilitate music panels at conferences and key industry events.
+I regularly teach and lecture students in music journalism and I'm often invited to speak to students about working in the industry.
+I also help to facilitate music panels and interviews at conferences and key industry events.

-When I'm not writing, I can usually be found listening to music, watching The Simpsons or despairing at Donald Trump's latest tweets.
+When I'm not writing, I can usually be found listening to music, watching The Simpsons or despairing at everything on Twitter.